behnazrp68/fakeStore/README.md

 # fakeStore

-Assignment for interview
-this is an application contains single screen that displays products from api
+this is an application contains two screen that displays products from api and display detail of product screen

 ## Clean architecture with 3 main modules
 - Data ( API and model classes)